TZer0/tzer0.github.io/discord.md

 13. No way to avoid having someone on the top of the authority-chain, having a properly democratic server is impossible.

-Securing your server with an airlock (people have to ask moderators to be let in):
+Securing your server with an airlock (people have to ask moderators to be let in) -
--
 1. Create a trusted role, from now on referred to as "@member".
 2. Create any number of categories for your channels.
 Select that you're creating a private category, find @member in the list, click on the toggle next to it and then create category.